chalatz/tours/pages/tours/guided/best-attractions.md

 **THE JOURNEY TO LINDOS**

 The journey to Lindos takes you through a 50-km or 32-mile drive along the east coast of the island, where you'll catch glimpses of beautiful villages, the blue turquoise sea, and a landscape filled with orange and olive trees.
-Y

 **RHODIAN TRADITIONAL ART**

-our tour guide will make a brief stop at a local pottery workshop.
+Your tour guide will make a brief stop at a local pottery workshop.
 Here you'll see how the potter works at his wheel to make the famous rhodian potteries.
 You can also learn the mystery of the Pythagorean cup. <u>Guided Tour</u> (Stop Visit Photos).

 **PANORAMIC VIEW OF LINDOS**